maticapuano/telecom-interview-node/README.md

 ## Features

 -   Get the current weather forecast and the next 5 days forecast for the current city.
--   Get the current weather forecast and the next 5 days.
+-   Get the current weather using the user's IP or city provided.
 -   The current city is detected using the user's IP address.

 ## Architecture